 According to Government Technology Magazine, the Los Angeles Police Department reported that doorbell video cameras had reduced neighborhood burglaries in 2015 by as much as 55 percent in seven months (Shedlock, 2019)[i].

 In 2019, our lab saw a significant increase in the number of cases utilizing evidence via doorbell video cameras.
 We are currently working on a case with crucial video evidence from a camera that captured a murder suspect.
 Although we can see the perpetrator from the neighbor’s doorbell video camera, we are unable to make an identification.

 Pros of Doorbell Video Cameras

 As previously mentioned, doorbell video cameras are both affordable and easy to install.
-They can be connected through wifi and accessed from your mobile device anywhere, anytime.
+They connect through wifi and are accessible from your mobile device anywhere, anytime.
 These cameras help identify the knock at your door and deter “porch pirates” from stealing packages.

-Several manufacturers have recently released 4K resolution technology in doorbell video cameras.
-Although our lab has not worked with 4K resolution doorbell camera footage yet, we anticipate there will be a dramatic increase in the success rate of forensic video enhancements due to the higher quality of video they will provide.
+Several manufacturers have recently released 4K resolution technology in doorbell cameras.
+Although our lab has not worked with 4K resolution footage yet, we anticipate there will be a dramatic increase in the success rate of forensic video enhancements due to the higher quality of video they will provide.